Sell Used Books Online

 When you first start out, taking a package or two to the post office won’t be a big deal.
 However, if you start to sell a lot of books and have a need to visit the post office on a daily basis, you may want to invest in a postage service like www.endicia.com or stamps.com.
 I’ve used both.
 Endicia’s premium service costs about $15 a month, and Stamps.com costs about $17 a month for a basic plan.
 With both services, you can print postage directly from your computer.
 Then, place the postage on your packages, and take the packages to the post office.
 All you have to do is take them directly to the counter and drop them off.
 No more waiting in line!

 If you have a lot of packages, your local post office will usually have a side door to receive packages.
 It’s good to get to know the postal workers at your local post office.
 They are very helpful and they like receiving your items!

 In conclusion, I hope you enjoyed this overview on how to sell books on Amazon.com.
 If this work from home opportunity interests you, I highly recommend reading the books I have listed at the top, as well as Frank Florence’s “Creative Sourcing For Booksellers.”
 They will help you avoid making mistakes in the beginning, and can help save you a lot of time and money.

 Thanks and Happy Book Hunting!

-If you’re looking for more creative ways to make money, check out (and be sure to follow) my Creative Money Making Ideas Pinterest board by clicking the image below!
+If you’re looking for more creative ways to make money, check out (and be sure to follow) my Earn Real Money From Home Pinterest Board!